 Fully Dimable, such as an slow dim of an hour on or off when using the AquaRay Controllers (sold separately, but NOT necessary for use of lights).
 Standard household timers can be used for simple on/off cycles.

-The Aqua Ray lights can be paired with T2 Fluorescent lights, T5s or with SHO Lights for larger tanks.
+The Aqua Ray lights can be paired with PAR 38 LEDs, T2 & T5 Fluor. lights, or with SHO Lights.